About Regeneration

 Develop a robust inventory for mangroves.
 Creating a national inventory of mangroves is necessary for integrating mangroves into climate goals and policy.

 Collaborate with local communities to create community-based mangrove forest management agreements.
 The interests and knowledge of local communities need to be taken into account.
-Top-down science-based management that doesn’t integrate local concerns and understanding is likely to fail, whereas community-based mangrove forest management increases biodiversity and enables indigenous people to benefit from the ecosystems they rely on and protect.
+Top-down science-based management that doesn’t integrate local concerns and understanding is likely to fail, whereas community-based mangrove forest management increases biodiversity and enables Indigenous people to benefit from the ecosystems they rely on and protect.

 • In Ecuador, the Socio Manglar program combines ecosystem-service payments with Sustainable Use and Mangrove Custody Agreements (AUSCM) that give communities rights to sustainable use and responsibilities for surveillance.